The safety reporting requirements for clinical trials of investigational medicinal products (CTIMPs) have changed.

 Suspected unexpected serious adverse reactions (SUSARs) and annual safety reports

-For further information on how you’ll submit these to the MHRA, and the timeframes for doing so, read the MHRA's guidance.
+For further information on how to submit these to the MHRA, and the timeframes for doing so, read the MHRA's guidance.

 Urgent safety measures (USMs)

-From 28 April 2026, the period a sponsor has to give written notice to the REC and MHRA for a USM they take will be extended.
-Instead of the current timeframe of 3 calendar days, they'll now have up to 7 calendar days from taking any USMs to give written notice.
-Sponsors will still not be required to notify the REC of the USM via a phone call.
+From 28 April 2026, the period a sponsor has to give written notice to the REC and MHRA for a USM they take has been extended from 3 to 7 days.

-The process which sponsors follow to give written notice to a REC of a USM will remain the same.
-This means that if any of the trials relating to the USM are submitted through Combined Review, the sponsor will still submit the notice of the USM through IRAS.
-However, if all the trials relevant to the USM are not submitted through Combined Review, the sponsor will still notify the REC by email.
+The process which sponsors follow to give written notice to a REC of a USM remains the same.
+This means that if any of the trials relating to the USM are submitted through Combined Review, the sponsor should submit the notice of the USM through the Integrated Research Application System (IRAS).
+However, if all the trials relevant to the USM are not submitted through Combined Review, the sponsor should notify the REC by email.
 In all cases the sponsor should make sure the notification clearly explains that measures have been taken and the reasons why.

 If a USM requires a change to study documents this should be submitted as a modification as soon as possible.
 The modification submission should be identified as being in response to a USM and should include a copy of the USM notification.

-Please see the MHRA guidance on safety reporting for when the new clinical trials regulations come into force for information on how to notify the MHRA of a USM.
+Please see the MHRA guidance on safety reporting on how to notify the MHRA of a USM.

-Back to guidance on changes to the clinical trials regulations
+Back to guidance on changes to clinical trials regulations